 The Dutch State is the owner of all natural resources and minerals from a depth of 100 metres.
-According to the Mijnbouwwet [Dutch Natural Resources Act] the government can outsource mining to a concession holder.58 A concession holder has a monopoly on extracting the resource minerals and their revenues.
+According to the Mijnbouwwet [Dutch Natural Resources Act] the government can outsource mining to a concession holder.
+A concession holder has a monopoly on extracting the resource minerals and their revenues.
 Generally, a concession holder can autonomously develop a production plan.
-The Dutch State may only interfere under special conditions, including 'changed insights in the planned use or management of minerals, safety considerations and prevention of damage to properties'.59
+The Dutch State may only interfere under special conditions, including 'changed insights in the planned use or management of minerals, safety considerations and prevention of damage to properties'.

 Furthermore, a concession holder must take all reasonable measures to prevent activities that might result in damage.
-60 The Resource Minister may stipulate that a security must be provided to cover any liability from damage caused by earth movement resulting from the extraction of minerals.
-The Resource Minister appoints a commissioner, Technische commissie bodembeweging [Technical commissioner on soil movement] whose main task is to advise and inform the Minister and potential affected inhabitants about damage caused by mining activities.
-61 Finally, there is a fund, Waarborgfonds mijnbouwschade [Mining damage guarantee fund] from which damages are paid in cases where a responsible concession holder is insolvent.
-62
+The Resource Minister may stipulate that a security must be provided to cover any liability from damage caused by earth movement resulting from the extraction of minerals.
+The Minister appoints commissioner.
+Technische Resource а commissie bodembeweging [Technical commissioner on soil movement] whose main task is to advise and inform the Minister and potential affected inhabitants about damage caused by mining activities.
+Finally, there is a fund, Waarborgfonds mijnbouwschade [Mining damage guarantee fund] from which damages are paid in cases where a responsible concession holder is insolvent.62